efosdan/Cybersecurity-in-Healthcare/README.md

 Cybersecurity risks in the healthcare sector are not limited to just data breaches.
 Malware attacks, phishing scams, and ransomware attacks can all result in the disruption of healthcare services, financial losses, and the loss of critical patient data.
 For example, in 2016, a ransomware attack on Hollywood Presbyterian Medical Center in California resulted in the hospital being forced to pay a $17,000 ransom to regain access to its EHR system.
 In another incident, in 2017, the WannaCry ransomware attack impacted hospitals across the UK, causing widespread disruption to patient care.

 The risks posed by cybersecurity threats in the healthcare sector are further compounded by the fact that healthcare organizations hold sensitive patient information that is of high value to cybercriminals.
 Personal health information (PHI) can be used for a range of malicious purposes, including identity theft, fraud, and insurance scams.
 Furthermore, the complexity of the healthcare sector, with its many interconnected systems, networks, and devices, makes it a particularly attractive target for cybercriminals.

 The importance of cybersecurity in healthcare cannot be overstated.
 The protection of patient data and information is a legal requirement under various regulations, including the Health Insurance Portability and Accountability Act (HIPAA) in the US, and the General Data Protection Regulation (GDPR) in the EU.
 Healthcare organizations must ensure that they have robust cybersecurity measures in place to protect patient data, or they risk significant financial penalties and damage to their reputation. <br>
 <br><strong>Steps healthcare organizations can  take to improve their cybersecurity and protect patient data: </strong>
-      <br> <h5>i</h5>.
+      <br> i.
 The first step is to conduct a thorough risk assessment, identifying areas of vulnerability and potential threats.
        <br>ii.
 Implementation of appropriate security controls, including firewalls, antivirus software, and encryption technologies.
        <br>iii.
 It is also crucial that organizations have a comprehensive data backup and recovery plan in place, to minimize the impact of any data breaches.
        <br>iv.
 Investment  in employee training programs, to educate staff on the importance of cybersecurity and to reduce the risk of human error.
 This could include training on topics such as how to identify and avoid phishing scams, and how to securely handle sensitive patient information.